12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Although most of Africa has been somehow “modernized” by colonialism, Christianity, and Islam, some ancestral cultures and customs still survive, often adapting to the changing times.

-Meeting people that live in a “traditional” way is not easily done in an ethical way: more often than not these ethnic groups are turned into tourist attractions, if not in real human zoos, and the travelers should be aware of the impact their visit can have on this communities.
+Meeting people who live in a “traditional” way is not easy to do ethically: more often than not, these ethnic groups are turned into tourist attractions, if not into real human zoos, and travelers should be aware of the impact their visit can have on these communities.

 That said, if done responsibly, it’s certainly possible to engage in meaningful cultural exchanges with different groups and communities.

-In north Namibia is easy to get in touch with Himba people for example.
-They still are relatively large in numbers and live their traditional nomadic lifestyle.
-Masaai are also plenty in Northern Tanzania and Southern Kenya and can be visited through community-based projects.
+In north Namibia, it is easy to get in touch with the Himba people, for example.
+They are still relatively numerous and live their traditional nomadic lifestyle.
+Masai are also plentiful in Northern Tanzania and Southern Kenya, and can be visited through community-based projects.

-Other ethnic groups, such as the Chewa people of Zambia, Malawi, and Zimbabwe, have adapted to western costumes but still preserve ancestral and incredibly interesting ritual festivals such as the Gule Wamkulu.
+Other ethnic groups, such as the Chewa people of Zambia, Malawi, and Zimbabwe, have adopted Western dress while still preserving ancestral, exciting ritual festivals such as the Gule Wamkulu.

 12. Realize you’re a privileged